How to Design Awesome Graphics For Social Media: The Must-Read Guide

 Raffaello’s social media graphics are created in the same style and color palette by using the signature brand color combo – red and white.

-When it comes to placing a logo, there is interesting research conducted by Journal of Marketing.
-They found out that regarding package design, users responded better to a high placement of logos for well-known brands and a low placement for those brand which weren’t familiar.
+When it comes to placing a logo, there is interesting research conducted by the Journal of Marketing.
+They found out that regarding package design, users responded better to a high placement of logos for well-known brands and a low placement for those brands that weren’t familiar.
 According to the specialists, users unconsciously linked the concept of brand power with height.
 This concept can easily be translated into graphics for social media.
 Place logos high for well-established brands, and low – for less familiar brands and startups.

 A confident high logo placement that goes perfectly with their signature purple color.